 Side note: if you want some extreme cases of natural calcium carbonate scale buildup, have a look at Luray Caverns and The Travertine Pools of Pamukkale, Turkey.

-In general, calcium carbonate scale occurs when hard water meets high alkalinity and temperature, which allows for the dissolved minerals to leave their dissolved state and re-solidify.
+In general, calcium carbonate scale occurs when hard water meets high alkalinity and warm temperature, which allows for the dissolved minerals to leave their dissolved state and re-solidify.
 In other words, when the pH and temperature are high enough, hard water’s minerals can harden and attach to surfaces (like metal pipes, tile, gunite, concrete, etc.).
 Once minerals have begun to attach and re-solidify, the buildup begins.
+These conditions can be measured on the Langelier Saturation Index (LSI).

 How do minerals and metals get into the water?